-Florida Seaplanes specializes in training pilots to safely fly Seaplanes both single and multiengine, with an emphases of having fun.
+Florida Seaplanes specializes in training pilots to safely fly single-engine seaplanes, with an emphases of having fun.
 Currently Florida Seaplanes owns three Maule Super Rockets.
 Two are on straight Aqua 2400's and one is on Baumann 2750A amphibious floats.
-The multi-engine training is accomplished by Chester Lawson in his Grumman Widgeon also in Central Florida.
 We have the finest equipment in the industry for teaching and our instructors are experienced and like to have fun.
 We train students as efficiently as possible in machines we know very well.
 Included in training is various takeoffs, landings, water taxi, etc, however, they are one of the few seaplane schools that does river landings.
 Florida Seaplanes has gained valuable experience over the years and tries to pass on secrets of how to operate seaplanes successfully to its worldwide clientele.
 Safety is priority #1 followed closely by FUN!

 In 1992 Rich was able to purchase a 2nd Maule Super Rocket.
 This Maule, like most of the 30 plus Maule Seaplanes that we have owned over the years, had the powerful Lycoming 540 engine and was equipped with rugged Aqua 2400 floats.
 Florida Seaplanes opened its 2nd commercial location at the Dead River ( Palm Gardens Marina NW of Tavares).
 In 1993 as business was growing Rich decided to go to Belford Maule to order a brand new Maule and then the 3rd site was opened in 1993 at Lake Topopekaligia waterfront park of Kissimmee.
 Early in 1994 a fourth commercial seaplane base was additionally opened at Lake Bryan near Lake Buena Vista Florida.